boundtotheearth/tp/docs/UserGuide.md

   * Similar to names, you can enter alphanumeric characters (a-Z, 0-9) and spaces in tags.

-  * Momentum will replace all the existing tags of the project/task with the new tags that you added.
+  * Momentum will replace all the existing tags of the item with the new tags that you added.

   <div markdown="block" class="alert alert-info">